ssc-sp/datahub-docs/AdminGuide/Demo-Script.md

 **Prep:** Sign out

-1. Mention that you use the MS Teams account and password.
 1. Open https://federal-science-datahub.canada.ca
+2. On login screen mention that you use the MS Teams account and password which can be different from your network credentials.

 # Section 1: Portal Overview